olliw42/mLRS-docu/docs/DRONECAN.md

 The following parameters need to be set to enable MAVLink and RC over DroneCAN.

-Setup the CAN driver, protocol and enable the virtual serial port, then reboot the flight controller:
+Setup the CAN driver, protocol and enable the virtual serial support, then reboot the flight controller:

 - CAN_P1_DRIVER = 1
-- CAN_D1_PROTOCOL = 1 (set to 1 by default)
+- CAN_D1_PROTOCOL = 1 (is set to 1 by default)
 - CAN_D1_UC_SER_EN = 1

-Configure the DroneCAN virtual serial port:
+Configure the DroneCAN virtual serial port (mandatory settings):

 - CAN_D1_UC_S1_IDX = 0
 - CAN_D1_UC_S1_NOD = 68
 - CAN_D1_UC_S1_PRO = 2
+- CAN_D1_UC_S1_BD = 57 (57600)

-Adjust the DroneCAN streams:
+Adjust the DroneCAN streams (optional settings):

 - CAN_D1_UC_NTF_RT = 1
 - CAN_D1_UC_SRV_RT = 0

-Note: This assumes that you are not using DroneCAN for servo outputs.
+***Note***: This assumes that you are not using DroneCAN for servo outputs.

 Enable RC Channels via DroneCAN:

 - RC_PROTOCOLS bitmask should have the 'DroneCAN' bit enabled

-Note: Do not enable rc_override or rc_channels in the mLRS configuration when using RC Channels via DroneCAN as it adds unnecessary traffic on the bus.
+***Note***: Do not enable rc_override or rc_channels in the mLRS receiver when using DroneCAN as it adds substantial but unnecessary traffic on the CAN bus.

-Adjust the Stream Rates:
+Adjust the stream rates:

-Stream rates should be set based on the RF mode in use, they can be found on the [CRSF Page](CRSF.md#stream-rates).
+Stream rates should be set as recommended on the [CRSF page](CRSF.md#stream-rates).

-Note: When configuring SRy parameters for DroneCAN, 'y' will correspond to the number of regular serial ports that have you enabled for MAVLink.
-For example, if you are using Serial0 for USB and Serial2 for MAVLink then you'll have to modify the SR2 parameters for the DroneCAN connection.
+***Note***: When configuring SRy parameters for DroneCAN, 'y' will correspond to the number of regular serial ports that you have enabled for MAVLink.
+For example, if you are using Serial0 for USB and Serial2 for MAVLink then you will have to modify the SR2 parameters for the DroneCAN connection:

 - Serial0 will use SR0
 - Serial2 will use SR1
 - DroneCAN will use SR2

+## Limitations

+Receivers using MAVLink via DroneCAN are a relatively new application of ArduPilot's DroneCAN virtual serial ports, and issues not seen before may be exposed now.
+So it is with ArduPilot 4.5.x, which results in these limitations:

+- In MissionPlanner, the DroneCAN/UAVCAN page does not work, i.e., one cannot communicate with the CAN nodes (mLRS has code to prevent this, as there is a critical bug in ArduPilot which otherwise would lead to a crash of ArduPilot).
+- The baudrate in the mLRS receiver ("Rx Ser Baudrate" parameter) and of the DroneCAN virtual serial port ("CAN_D1_UC_S1_BD" parameter) should be set to 57600; otherwise the MAVLink flow control will not work properly.
+- CRSF protocol cannot be used in addition to DroneCAN RC.
+DroneCAN RC unfortunately only provides RSSI but not LQ or SNR, and it thus might be tempting to use CRSF in additon as a workaround.
+Don't do this with 4.5.